 This is the most common reason why you can't extend volume in Server 2016 Disk Management.
 To solve this problem, if you want to extend system C drive, you need to move Unallocated space behind C drive in advance.

-Solution when you cannot extend volume in Windows Server 2016 after shrinking:
+What to do when you cannot extend volume in Windows Server 2016 after shrinking:

 - Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.